aidansedgewick/stilts_wrapper/README.md

 ```

 To get around this, add a single underscore to the end of the keyword
-(which is removed immediately in processing - it's only as a get around).
+(which is removed immediately in processing - it's for parsing only).

 ```
 >>> st = Stilts.tmatch1(in_="my_catalog.cat.fits")